prankstr/hassio-whoop/README.md

     * **Privacy Policy:** Has to be a valid URL(e.g. https://dummy.com/privacy)
     * **Redirect URI(s):**
         `https://my.home-assistant.io/redirect/oauth`
     * **Scopes:** Check the scopes you want metrics for.
-The integration will try to fetch everything regardless of what it has access to.
+I recommend checking all of them, Profile is required*

 After creating the app you will be able to see a **Client ID** and **Client Secret** for the app.
 You will need these during the integration setup in Home Assistant.

 >[!NOTE]
 >While Privacy Policy isnt listed as a required value I havent manged  to create an app without it, hence the dummy URL.
+>
+>*The integration uses your name from the Profile scope, primarily needed for multi-users support but used even for single users right now.

 ## Installation